 One-Piece Non-Telescopic Shafts, or Graphite Shafts

-From time to time, we are asked if other kinds of shafts can be installed in our Adjustable Club.
+From time to time, we are asked if other kinds of shafts can be installed in our Adjustable Club, or if we will sell just the head so customers can install their own preferred shaft.
 The short answer is no. The following paragraphs describe the reasons.

 There are two standard diameters of shafts available in the golf industry.
 Iron and putter shafts are typically .370” tip diameter.
 Driver shafts are .335” diameter.
 Each one delivers the appropriate flex for the significantly different length and weight of irons vs. drivers.
 Interestingly, a lot of people assume that driver heads are heavier because they are larger, but that is not the case.
 The driver is, in fact, the lightest club in the bag, and it flexes the most.